godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

         $MessageLabel.show()

 This function is called when the player loses.
-It will show "Game Over" for 2 seconds, and then return to the game title and show the "Start" button.
+It will show "Game Over" for 2 seconds, then return to the title screen and show the "Start" button.

 ::